Ward 10 Residents · Stoney Creek · Hamilton

 I am a resident of Ward 10 writing to express my concerns regarding the proposed 11-storey purpose-built rental development at 520 Highway 8 in Stoney Creek.

-• The height and density of the proposed building relative to the existing neighbourhood
+- The height and density of the proposed building relative to the surrounding low-rise neighbourhood

-• The potential impact on traffic at an already congested intersection
+- The potential traffic and infrastructure impacts at an already constrained intersection

-• The precedent that approving a building of this scale may set for future development
+- The precedent that approving a development of this scale may set for future applications

-• Whether the proposal is consistent with Hamilton's Official Plan and current zoning designations
+- Whether the proposal conforms with existing Official Plan policies and zoning regulations

-4. Require a full traffic impact study and infrastructure capacity review before any decision is made
+4. Require comprehensive supporting studies, including traffic and infrastructure capacity analysis, prior to any decision

-5. Commit to meaningful public consultation at the Statutory Public Meeting and ensure Ward 10 residents have a genuine opportunity to be heard
+5. Ensure meaningful public consultation and that Ward 10 residents have a clear opportunity to be heard

-Thank you for your time and service to our community.
+Thank you for your time and for your service to our community.
 I look forward to your response.

 Sincerely,